UK Black and South Asian groups lag in COVID-19 vaccinations

-LONDON (Reuters) - Only 55% of Black people in England in their 70s had been vaccinated against COVID-19 by last week compared to 86% of white people of that age, a study showed, as celebrities and officials encourage minority groups to accept the shot.
+LONDON (Reuters) - Only 55% of Black people in England in their 70s had been vaccinated against COVID-19 by last week compared with 86% of white people that age, a study showed, as celebrities and officials encourage minorities to accept the vaccine shots.

 Among those from South Asian backgrounds, 73% of people aged 70-79 had been vaccinated by Feb.
 11, according to a study by OpenSafely, run by the University of Oxford and the London School of Hygiene and Tropical Medicine.

-Recent polls have indicated that Black, Asian and other minority groups in Britain worry more than whites about the vaccine’s reliability, while government advisers believe socioeconomic factors raise these groups’ risk of dying from COVID-19.
+Recent polls have indicated that Black, Asian and other minority groups in Britain have more concerns about the vaccine’s reliability, while government advisers believe socioeconomic factors raise these groups’ risk of dying from COVID-19.

-Simon Stevens, chief executive of the National Health Service in England, on Monday said this hesitancy was a “real concern” and that a huge effort was being made to overcome it.
+Simon Stevens, chief executive of the National Health Service in England, on Monday said this hesitancy was a “real concern” and that a huge effort was being made to overcome it, with some signs of success.

 Television comedy writer Adil Ray coordinated the creation of a video of celebrities with minority backgrounds encouraging people to take the vaccine, which was due to air on television on Thursday.